-Operating Lease Commitments
+Lease Commitments

-Non-cancellable operating leases at September 30, 2020 are as follows:
+Non-cancellable operating leases at September 30, 2021 are as follows:

-- In July 2014, the City entered into a lease agreement for a copier located at the Police Department.
-The lease agreement was for sixty (60) months with payments of \$84 per month.
-A twenty-four (24) month extension was granted in May 2019 with payments of \$42 per month. - In August 2014, the City entered into a lease agreement for a copier located at the Purchasing Department Office.
-The lease agreement is for sixty (60) months with payments of \$84 per month.
-A twenty-four (24) month extension was granted in May 2019 with payments of \$42 per month. - In February 2017, the City entered into a lease agreement for a copier located at the City Hall.
+- In February 2017, the City entered into a lease agreement for a copier located at the City Hall.
 The lease agreement is for sixty (60) months with payments of \$187 per month. - In April 2017, the City entered into a lease agreement for a copier located at the Public Works office.
 The lease agreement is for sixty (60) months with payments of \$82 per month. - In October 2018, the City entered into a lease agreement for a copier located at the Building Department Office.
 The lease agreement is for sixty (60) months with payments of \$281 per month. - In May 2019, the City entered into a lease agreement for license plate readers.
-The lease agreement is for sixty (60) months with payments of \$1,265 per month.
+The lease agreement is for sixty (60) months with payments of \$1,265 per month. - In September 2021, the City entered into a lease agreement for four (4) copiers.
+The lease agreement is for fortyeight (48) months with payments of \$475 per month.